-The OneStep 2 and the film it uses is a bit more expensive than the Fuji Instax Mini 9 and the film it uses.
+The OneStep 2 and the film it uses is quite a bit more expensive than the Fuji Instax Mini 11 and the film it uses.
 That’s why I sometimes recommend the Instax Mini format for those who are just getting started and aren’t sure how much they’ll actually shoot.
-However, if you’re serious about instant film photography, you really can’t do any better than the OneStep 2.
+However, if you’re serious about instant film photography, you really can’t do any better than the much larger Polaroid frame.

 If you like the Fuji Instax Mini, and want to do more, you can check out Fuji Instax Wide and Fuji Instax Square formats, each which is just a bit wider than the mini format, giving you more detailed photos.
 Lomography and other companies also make Fuji Instax cameras with a focus on experimentation and wild effects.

-If you’re enjoying your time with the Polaroid OneStep Closeup 2, you can give vintage Polaroid cameras like the Impulse AF a try.
-You can also upgrade to the OneStep+, which adds some great bluetooth capabilities and a close focus option.
+If you’re enjoying your time with the Polaroid OneStep+, you can give vintage Polaroid cameras like the Impulse AF or (if money is no object) the Polaroid SLR 680.
 These cameras give you more accurate viewfinders, autofocus, and sharper lenses.
-You can also try out some of the other cool films that Polaroid Originals has created, like their black and white lines, monochromatic color lines, and alternate frame types.
+You can also try out some of the other cool films that Polaroid has created, like their black and white lines, monochromatic color lines, and alternate frame types.
 Feel free to ignore the Polaroid Now, as I like the OneStep+ much better and I think it is more than worth the extra cash.

 Once you take your first pictures, check out my guide to how to scan your images to get your instant photography online where it can be shared.